avielrs/avielrs.github.io/_posts/2020-07-08-Intro-Market-Basket-Analysis.md

 ### APRIORI ALGORITHM EXAMPLE

-1. Creates a DataFrame with 2 columns with Support value and Itemsets, Where:
+#### 1. Creates a DataFrame with 2 columns with Support value and Itemsets, Where:

     - min_support = frequency of occurance in the dataset
     - max_len = upper length

-df

 ```python
  frequent_itemsets = apriori(df, min_support=0.1, use_colnames=True, max_len = 4)